Chris1320/SetupGuides-ZSH/README.md

 - Install [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions), a plugin that will auto suggest commands based on your zsh history.
 - Install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting), a plugin that will provide syntax highlighting in your zsh shell.

+## Installation

+The installation script has been tested on the following platforms:

+- Kali Linux WSL
+- Linux Mint 21
+- Termux Android Terminal Emulator

-## Automatic Installation & Customization
+### Automatic Installation & Customization

 Download and run the install script using either of the following commands: